tiomchik/tiomchik/README.md

-# Hello Im tyoma, a future fullstack developer!!:D
+# Hello Im Tyoma, a future fullstack developer!!:D

 I creating some web apps on Django and publish my projects to GitHub.
 In the plans start to creating fullstack apps.